 While on the other hand, when the body is in a chronic state of fight or flight, as it is when the limbic system is impaired, the detoxification system is impaired.
 Anything that helps increase frontal lobe activity in the brain, such as limbic system retraining, meditation, mindfulness, deep breathing, etc, will enhance neurotransmitter production and function and also take us into the desired parasympathetic state.
 Once in the parasympathetic state, then the body can detoxify on its own again.
 So it can go either way.
 The more often you exercise your frontal lobes, the stronger and healthier it becomes and consequently the less often your sympathetic nervous system will be dominant and the better your detoxification system will work.

-I can't really say with certainty which came first, the chicken or the egg, but it doesn't really matter.
-We can restore balance to the autonomic nervous system either way, and when we do, then detoxification works properly again.
-It's the old "more than way to skin a cat" analogy at play again.
+I can’t really say with certainty which came first, the chicken or the egg, but it doesn’t really matter.
+We can restore balance to the autonomic nervous system either way and when we do, then detoxification works properly again.
+It’s the old “more than one way to skin a cat” analogy at play again.

 However, there are a few factors that are not accounted for in limbic system retraining in regard to detoxification.
-There are a variety of genetic polymorphisms that can impair both phase I and phase detoxification.
+There are a variety of genetic polymorphisms that can impair both phase I and phase 2 detoxification.
 If nutritional deficiencies are present, the detoxification system cannot function adequately.
-Pesticides can create an upregulated phase I and an downregulated phase 2, which is a dangerous combination, because the body cannot excrete the oxidized toxin, which is much more toxic than it was when it entered the body originally.
+Pesticides can create an upregulated phase I and a downregulated phase 2, which is a dangerous combination because the body cannot excrete the oxidized toxin, which is much more toxic than it was when it entered the body originally.
 Additionally, pesticides can also permanently damage the phase I cytochrome p-450 enzymes.